samereberlin/Github-User-Browser/README.md

-# GithubUserBrowser
+# Github-User-Browser

-GithubUserBrowser is a simple ReactJS application to browser GitHub users.
+Github-User-Browser is a simple ReactJS application to browser GitHub users.

 It was implemented for didactic reasons, therefore it is not yet ready for production (see [Next steps](#next-steps) section below).